OasisDEX/oasis-direct/README.md

 **What is the maximum value I can trade through Oasis.Direct ?**

-There is no maximum value limit.
-However, with big sell/buy orders it is more likely that you may exceed the threshold limit for your order and the transaction will fail
+There is no maximum size limit.
+However, larger orders impact the market more, and so may be quoted poorer prices.
+They are also more likely to fail by exceeding the slippage limit

 **I want to submit a big Sell/Buy Order.
 Can I see how likely my order will fail due to exceeding threshold limit ?**